sjoe20/Grades/README.md

 # Grades
-This repository contains a Perl script which analyse University of Waikato grades for LPP issues.
+This repository contains a Perl script which analyses University of Waikato grades for LPP issues.
 Information about its usage is currently contained in the script itself.